1. Carefully read the occupants fumigation notice and all disclosures documents.

 4. Remove or bag all food, feed, drugs, or medicines that are not sealed in glass, plastic or metal bottles, jars, or cans with the original manufacturer’s airtight seal intact.
 This includes items in the refrigerator and freezer, medicines, spices, and opened liquor bottles.
 Only special NYLOFUME® bags may be used for bagging.

 5. Keys must provide access to all areas within the structure being fumigated including garages and rooms that are normally locked.
-Any vehicles left inside must have the windows down and trunk and glove compartment opened.
-File cabinets, desk drawers, safes etc… must be left unlocked to allow for inspection and proper aeration.
+Any vehicles left inside must have the windows down and trunk and glove compartment open.
+File cabinets, desk drawers, safes, etc… must be left unlocked to allow for inspection and proper aeration.

 7. Natural gas service is shut off by the gas company before fumigation.
 Normally, our company schedules gas shut off for our customers.
 In addition, unless otherwise advised, all customers must schedule their own gas restoration appointment.

 8. Remove all baby mattresses and change stations.
 Remove all plastic covers enveloping other mattresses.
 Leave all drawers, cabinets and storage areas slightly open.
 Clear away storage or items from windows to allow access.